alistairsmith464/tripleBarrier/README.md

 With these feature vectors prepared, the system applies the configured labeling method—either hard barriers or the time to barrier modification (TTBM).
 Hard barrier labeling assigns discrete values (+1, -1, or 0) based on which threshold—profit, stop, or maximum holding period—is hit first.
 In contrast, TTBM uses a decay function to produce continuous labels, capturing not only the direction of price movement but also the timing and confidence associated with barrier hits.

 The labeled feature vectors are then fed into the machine learning pipeline, where models are trained and evaluated.
 Crucially, the aim of this step is not to maximize predictive accuracy or to fully model the complex dynamics of financial markets.
 Instead, it is designed to compare the relative effectiveness of TTBM labels versus hard barrier labels.
-Through portfolio simulations and analysis of the resulting trading signals, the system provides a direct, data-driven comparison of how each labeling method performs under varying market conditions.
+The codebase uses XGBoost as the core machine learning model for both hard barrier and TTBM approaches.
+For hard barriers XGBoost is configured for classification tasks, using the "multi:softmax" objective, allowing the model to predict one of the 3 defined outcomes.
+For TTBM XGBoost is set up for regression with the "reg:squarederror" objective, this allows the model to predict anywhere within the `[-1, 1]` range.
+The data split type for training and evaluation is hardcoded as chronological, meaning the data is divided into training, validation, and test sets in temporal order to prevent lookahead bias.
+The pipeline supports feature preprocessing and hyperparameter tuning, but the underlying model for both approaches remains XGBoost, with the main difference being the objective function and label type (classification for hard barriers, regression for TTBM).

-This approach ensures a fair and transparent evaluation of the two methods, highlighting the practical advantages of TTBM’s continuous, time-sensitive labels over the more rigid outcomes of hard barriers.
-Rather than claiming predictive superiority, the results are intended to inform users about the comparative strengths and trade-offs of each approach, helping them make more informed decisions in downstream applications.
+Various features are available within the model to act as the explanatory variables for the training.
+These are all functions of price given the nature of the data being used and include return, moving averages and volatility measures.
+As mentioned previously, this project looks to show the relative performance of the two methods, so we will not go into detail on the features used.

 ---